Project Introduction

 To start the MCP client, you can use the following methods:

-### 1. Directly Specify Server Script Path
+### 1. Directly Specify the Server Script Path

 ```bash